The Last to Know

-"The Last to Know" is a song by Scottish singer Sheena Easton, included on her 1987 album, No Sound But a Heart.
+"The Last to Know" is a song by Scottish singer Sheena Easton, included on her 1987 album No Sound But a Heart.
 It was written by Brock Walsh and Phil Galdston, and produced by Nick Martinelli.
-Easton's album was not commercially successful and songs from No Sound But a Heart were later covered by other artists.
-"The Last to Know" was recorded by Canadian singer Celine Dion for her 1990 English-language debut album, Unison.
+Easton's album was not commercially successful, and several songs from No Sound But a Heart were later recorded by other artists.
+"The Last to Know" was covered by Canadian singer Celine Dion for her 1990 English-language debut album, Unison.

 Celine Dion version

-Canadian singer Celine Dion covered "The Last to Know" for her first English-language album, Unison (1990).
-The song was released by Columbia Records as the album's fourth single in Canada on 11 March 1991.
-Later, it was issued as a single in the rest of the world.
-The song was written by Brock Walsh and Phil Galdston, and originally recorded by Sheena Easton in 1987.
+Canadian singer Celine Dion recorded "The Last to Know" for her first English-language album, Unison (1990).
+The song was released by Columbia Records as the album's fourth single in Canada in March 1991, followed by releases in other regions later that year.
+Written by Brock Walsh and Phil Galdston, it was originally recorded by Sheena Easton in 1987.
 Dion's version was produced by Christopher Neil.

 After its release, "The Last to Know" received positive reviews from music critics.
-The song peaked at number sixteen in Canada and number seven on the Canadian Adult Contemporary chart.
-It also reached number twenty-two on the US Hot Adult Contemporary Tracks.
-The accompanying music video for the song was directed by Dominic Orlando.
-Dion performed "The Last to Know" during her Unison Tour.
+It peaked at number 16 in Canada and number 7 on the Canadian Adult Contemporary chart.
+In the United States, it reached number 22 on the Hot Adult Contemporary Tracks.
+The accompanying music video was directed by Dominic Orlando.
+Dion performed the song during her Unison Tour.

 Background and release

-"The Last to Know" was one of three covers recorded by Dion for her English-language album, Unison.
-Dion's version was produced by British record producer, Christopher Neil.
-It was released as the fourth single in Canada on 11 March 1991 and third single in the United States (June 1991) and the rest of the world (September 1991).
-In the United Kingdom, it was the second single, after "Where Does My Heart Beat Now".
-"The Last to Know"'s B-side included "Unison" (remix) in the United States and the album version of "Unison" in the rest of the world.
+"The Last to Know" was one of three covers recorded by Dion for Unison.
+Produced by British record producer Christopher Neil, it was issued as the fourth single in Canada in March 1991, the third single in the United States in June 1991, and the third single in other international markets in September 1991.
+In the United Kingdom, it was released as the second single, following "Where Does My Heart Beat Now".
+The single's B-side included the remix of "Unison" in the United States and the album version elsewhere.

 Critical reception

-Larry Flick from Billboard noted that Dion "returns to familiar ballad territory" and described it as a "lovely tune".
-Entertainment Weekly editor Jim Farber wrote, "Tracks like "If Love Is Out the Question" and "The Last to Know" are lush vehicles, filled with routine hooks that Dion's distinctive voice raises to a higher level".
-Christopher Smith from TalkAboutPopMusic described it as a "slow and sensual ballad full of atmosphere and synth-based backing tracks."
+Larry Flick from Billboard wrote that Dion "returns to familiar ballad territory" and described the track as a "lovely tune".
+Jim Farber of Entertainment Weekly noted that songs such as "If Love Is Out the Question" and "The Last to Know" are "lush vehicles" elevated by Dion's distinctive voice.
+Christopher Smith from TalkAboutPopMusic described it as a "slow and sensual ballad with an atmospheric, synth-based arrangement".

 Commercial performance

 In Canada, "The Last to Know" entered the RPM Top Singles chart on 16 March 1991 and peaked at number 16 on 25 May 1991.
-The song also entered RPM Adult Contemporary chart on 23 March 1991 and reached number seven there.
-In the United States, "The Last to Know" debuted on Billboards Adult Contemporary chart dated 13 July 1991 and peaked at number 22 on 31 August 1991.
+It also reached number seven on the RPM Adult Contemporary chart.
+In the United States, the song debuted on the Billboard Adult Contemporary chart dated 13 July 1991 and peaked at number 22 on 31 August 1991.

 Live performances

-Dion performed "The Last to Know" on The Tonight Show in March 1991, and also during her 1990–91 Unison Tour.
+Dion performed "The Last to Know" on The Tonight Show in March 1991 and during her 1990–91 Unison Tour.